tc39/notes/es7/2015-07/july-29.md

 - Postponed features

-Float64x2--we couldn’t find an important use case with improved performance Int64x2--Not needed due to boolean vectors, and really not needed because Float64x2 is out selectBits--minimal utility due to select, and efficiently implementable in terms of other boolean operations
+Float64x2--we couldn't find an important use case with improved performance Int64x2--Not needed due to boolean vectors, and really not needed because Float64x2 is out selectBits--minimal utility due to select, and efficiently implementable in terms of other boolean operations